nak/pytest_mproc/docsrc/index.rst

 * It provides a 'global' scoped test fixture to provide a single instance of a fixture across all tests, regardless of how many nodes.
 * It provide a 'node' scoped test fixture that is a single instance across all workers on a single machine (node)
-* It allows you to programatically group together a bunch of tests to run serially on a single worker process
+* It allows you to programmatically group together a bunch of tests to run serially on a single worker process
 * Support for execution across multiple machines
 * It provides a better mechanism for prioritizing and configuring test execution